 - (a) In preparing a response to a connection enquiry, the Network Service Provider must liaise with other Network Service Providers with whom it has connection agreements, if the Network Service Provider believes, in its reasonable opinion, that compliance with the terms and conditions of those connection agreements will be affected.
-The Network Service Provider responding to the connection enquiry may include in that response the reasonable requirements of any such other Network Service Providers for information to be provided by the Connection Applicant. - (b) The Network Service Provider must: - (1) within 10 business days after receipt of the connection enquiry and all such additional information (if any) advised under clause 5.3.2(b); or - (2) within 10 business days after receipt of a request from the Connection Applicant to the Local Network Service Provider to process the connection enquiry under clause 5.3.2(d), provide the following information in writing to the Connection Applicant:
+The Network Service Provider responding to the connection enquiry may include in that response the reasonable requirements of any such other Network Service Providers for information to be provided by the Connection Applicant. - (b) The Network Service Provider must: - (1) within 30 business days after receipt of the connection enquiry and all such additional information (if any) advised under clause 5.3.2(b); or - (2) within 30 business days after receipt of a request from the Connection Applicant to the Local Network Service Provider to process the connection enquiry under clause 5.3.2(d), provide the following information in writing to the Connection Applicant:

-- (3) the identity of other parties that the Network Service Provider considers: - (i) will need to be involved in planning to make the connection; and

-- (ii) must be paid for transmission services or distribution services in the appropriate jurisdiction; - (4) whether it will be necessary for any of the parties identified in subparagraph (3) to enter into an agreement with the Connection Applicant in respect of the provision of connection or other transmission services or distribution services or both, to the Connection Applicant; - (5) whether any service the Network Service Provider proposes to provide is contestable in the relevant participating jurisdiction; and - (6) a preliminary program showing proposed milestones for connection and access activities which may be modified from time to time by agreement of the parties, where such agreement must not be unreasonably withheld.
+- (3) the identity of other parties that the Network Service Provider considers: - (i) will need to be involved in planning to make the connection; and - (ii) must be paid for transmission services or distribution services in the appropriate jurisdiction; - (4) whether it will be necessary for any of the parties identified in subparagraph (3) to enter into an agreement with the Connection Applicant in respect of the provision of connection or other transmission services or distribution services or both, to the Connection Applicant; - (5) in relation to Distribution Network Service Providers and Network Service Providers for declared transmission systems, whether any service the Network Service Provider proposes to provide is contestable in the relevant participating jurisdiction; - (5A) whether any service a Transmission Network Service Provider proposes to provide in relation to the connection enquiry is a prescribed transmission service, a negotiated transmission service or a non-regulated transmission service including, if applicable: - (i) whether the capital cost of any identified user shared asset is reasonably expected to exceed \$10 million; and - (ii) if so, the contestable IUSA components and non-contestable IUSA components;